HaroldF415/my_testing_app/readme.md

 Advanced Data Types - Data types that are not supported by all RDBMS.
 Examples include arrays, JSON, and XML.

+ACID-Compliant - A set of properties that guarantee that database transactions are processed reliably.
+ACID stands for Atomicity, Consistency, Isolation, and Durability.

+Transactions - A set of operations that are executed as a single unit.
+Transactions ensure that data is processed reliably and that data integrity is maintained even in the event of crashes or hardware failures.

 <hr />

 ## Vocabulary -